-- Goals accomplished during phased conversion of all 28 properties - Continuing to build trusting relationships with management and services personnel - Assisting residents understand the changes that have happened under RAD - Engaging residents in problem solving solutions for challenges at properties - Engaging residents in the implementation of the following processes such as: - \circ Grievances - Leases / House Rules - \circ Services - \circ Relocation - Wait Lists - Housing Retention - \circ Recertification - o Tenant Councils - Providing continuity and evolution of tenant associations - Soals for new HOPE 6 RAD conversions that are in Predevelopment - Easing transition of residents to RAD - Helping residents understand what RAD is and how it will affect them - Engaging them in development of construction scope of work - Engaging them in the implementation of the following processes such as: - Grievances - Leases / House Rules - \circ Services - o Relocation - o Wait Lists - Housing Retention - o Recertification - o Tenant Councils - Introducing residents to new owners, management entities and services personnel - Providing continuity and evolution of tenant associations - > Why monthly meetings with residents at large are required and ongoing? - Regular meetings message that development, property management, services team are committed to strong resident relationships trust building - Provide regular opportunity for asking questions, getting updates and providing feedback - Provide updates on construction, relocation, property management systems, and services activities - Provide on-going opportunity for staff teams and residents to get to know each other that there will be no permanent relocation due to RAD; rents will be calculated in the same way that they have been under public housing; definition and preserving of RAD tenant protections, SFHA retains ownership of the land, which means that the buildings will be for people with low incomes for at least 99 years with the most important emphasis on housing stability for all tenants.
+- Goals accomplished during phased conversion of all 28 properties - Continuing to build trusting relationships with management and services personnel - Assisting residents understand the changes that have happened under RAD - Engaging residents in problem solving solutions for challenges at properties - Engaging residents in the implementation of the following processes such as: - o Grievances - Leases / House Rules - Services - Relocation - Wait Lists - Housing Retention - Recertification - Tenant Councils - Providing continuity and evolution of tenant associations - ➤ Goals for new HOPE 6 RAD conversions that are in Predevelopment - Easing transition of residents to RAD - Helping residents understand what RAD is and how it will affect them - Engaging them in development of construction scope of work - Engaging them in the implementation of the following processes such as: - Grievances - o Leases / House Rules - Services - Relocation - Wait Lists - Housing Retention - Recertification - Tenant Councils - Introducing residents to new owners, management entities and services personnel - Providing continuity and evolution of tenant associations - Why monthly meetings with residents at large are required and ongoing? - Regular meetings message that development, property management, services team are committed to strong resident relationships - trust building - Provide regular opportunity for asking questions, getting updates and providing feedback - Provide updates on construction, relocation, property management systems, and services activities - Provide on-going opportunity for staff teams and residents to get to know each other that there will be no permanent relocation due to RAD; rents will be calculated in the same way that they have been under public housing; definition and preserving of RAD tenant protections, SFHA retains ownership of the land, which means that the buildings will be for people with low incomes for at least 99 years with the most important emphasis on housing stability for all tenants.